bigkevmcd/github-tool/README.md

  ./github-tool --github-token <github access token> create-webhook --repo bigkevmcd/github-tool --name "My Test Hook" --target-url https://example.com/testing --secret "This is a test"
   ```

-## docker image
+## Docker image

-  There is a Docker image at `quay.io/kmcdermo/github-tool`
+There is a Docker image at `bigkevmcd/github-tool:latest`